Saucymoo/astrology-api/replit.md

 ## Overview

 This is a Python FastAPI backend service that generates personalized astrology charts based on user birth information.
-The API accepts birth details (name, date, time, location) and returns comprehensive astrological data including planetary positions, houses, and key placements like Sun, Moon, and Rising signs.
+The API accepts birth details (name, date, time, location) and returns comprehensive astrological data using the Whole Sign house system specifically.
+The main endpoint `/generate-chart` returns data in a clean JSON format with risingSign, sunSign, moonSign, midheaven, and detailed planetary placements.

 ## User Preferences